top of page

 1984, by George Orwell

 6. 1984, by George Orwell.
+The most true and correct book ever written.
 Not a dystopian novel but a description of how orthodox religions and political groups run society.
 You know Big Brother is watching.
 A story of how group power will always and ultimately crush the individual.
-Will sadly be more relevant than The Bible over the coming 3,000 years.
+Will sadly be more relevant than The Bible over the coming 3,000 years; is already more relevant than The Bible.

 --Bland Woodward